oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 ----------------------------------------------------------

-To enable connections from node-oracledb to Oracle Autonomous Database in Oracle Cloud using mTLS, a wallet needs to be downloaded from the cloud console. mTLS is sometimes called Two-way TLS.
+To enable connections from node-oracledb to Oracle Autonomous Database in Oracle Cloud using mutual TLS (mTLS), a wallet needs to be downloaded from the cloud console. mTLS is sometimes called Two-way TLS.

 Install the Wallet and Network Configuration Files
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-From the Oracle Cloud console for the database download the wallet zip file using the **DB Connection** button.
+From the Oracle Cloud console for the database, download the wallet zip file using the **DB Connection** button.
 The zip contains the wallet and network configuration files.
 When downloading the zip, the cloud console will ask you to create a wallet password.
 This password is used by